HiccupinGminor/HiccupinGminor.github.io/_posts/2018-06-20-using-a-computer-to-separate-fifteenth-from-seventeenth-century-data.md

 The first painting has a bit too much gold compared to the typical 17th century image.
 The second painting has some aspects of religious imagery (angels flying around), yet it's a 17th century image in realism, clothing, etc. The third looks like it could be a pious 15th century lady at first blush, but then again it's got a peasanty and darkly-colored vibe to it.
 Judging by these examples where the algorithm couldn't make up its mind, we can see just how human its indecision is.
 The things it was confused by are also confusing to us.
 Apparently the algorithm is using a lot of the same rules that we came up with to distinguish these images (and many more that we didn't think of, or couldn't perceive).
 Amazing.

-I ran thins algorithm on just 300 images which took about 1 human hour to gather and label.
+I ran this algorithm on just 300 images which took about 1 human hour to gather and label.
 Its accuracy was 93%; it was correct in its guess better than 9 times out of 10.
-This result came from something that has no idea what either the 17th or 15th century were, what a peasant, angel, merchant, or monk looks like, and indeed no idea what art is either.
+This result was produced by a lump of metal and silicon that has no idea what either the 17th or 15th century were, what a peasant, angel, merchant, or monk looks like, and indeed no idea what art is either.
 Our computer art historian certainly has unusual methods for doing its job, but it also gets great results.
 I sense the frontier of human superiority has just eroded a bit more.

 <script type="text/javascript" src="/js/seventeenth-vs-fifteenth.js"></script>